helloturbine/turbine-docs/docs/records/purchase_orders.md

 ### Are only the items with a green check considered received?

-A green check signifies that all items in the order have been fully received.
-If there is a numerical value in the 'Received' column without a green check, it indicates that the Purchase Order (PO) has not been fully received.
+A green check signifies that all items in the purchase order have been fully received.
+If there is a numerical value in the 'Received' column without a green check, it indicates that the Purchase Order (PO) has not been fully received or has been over-received.
 The number represents the quantity received out of the total ordered.

 ### What is the difference between the Price and Projected Landed Costs per Unit?